IBM/kubernetes-driver/devdocs/helm-chart.md

 # Build Helm Chart

-To build the Helm chart you will need to install Helm and initialise it (e.g. `helm init --client-only` on your local machine).
+To build the Helm chart you will need to install Helm v3.8.0

 ## Full Build